Academy Palace

 The Academy Palace or Palace of the Academies (Palais des Académies /fr/; Academiënpaleis /nl/ or Paleis der Academiën /nl/) is a neoclassical palace in Brussels, Belgium.
 It was originally built between 1823 and 1828 for Prince William II of Orange.
 Nowadays, it houses five Belgian academies including the Royal Academies for Science and the Arts of Belgium (RASAB).
 In English, it is also sometimes called the Academy House.

 The palace is situated on the Rue Ducale/Hertogstraat in the Royal Quarter (eastern part of Brussels' city centre), next to the Place des Palais/Paleizenplein, the Royal Palace of Brussels and Brussels Park.
-This area is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 The Palace of William II

 The rather austere neoclassical palace and its stables were built between 1823 and 1828 for Prince William II of Orange in recognition of his brilliant action on the battlefield at Waterloo, from funds granted by the nation.
 It was the joint work of two architects, Charles Vander Straeten and Tilman-François Suys, at a total cost of 1.2 million florins.